 Whether you run a brick and mortar storefront, or you’re offering your services on the go, it’s important to get exposure in the community.
 That could mean running a special promotion through the local schools (family photos around the holiday season) or registering with the local chamber of commerce.

 If you found this content valuable and informative, please pass it forward.
 Comments and shares appreciated.
-Follow me on Facebook or LinkedIn for more business tips
+Follow me on Facebook ; LinkedIn or IG for more business tips

 Francine A. Author